galensheen/koa2-dot/README.md

 # koa2-dot
-doT for koa2 with layout and include function
+doT for koa2 with layout and include function.